DirectRTX/Simple-Ad-Network/README.md

 Now, go to phpMyAdmin (in cPanel) and select the database you just created.
 Once your database has been selected, click on "Import" in the top navigation.
 Upload the `database.sql` file that's downloadable from above.

+Congrats!
+Your database has been setup and you'll never have to mess with it again.

 ## Uploading Your Website's Files

 ## Changing Configuration Settings